awsdocs/amazon-eks-user-guide/doc_source/security_iam_service-with-iam.md

 When you create an Amazon EKS cluster, the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that creates the cluster is automatically granted `system:masters` permissions in the cluster's role\-based access control \(RBAC\) configuration in the Amazon EKS control plane\.
 This principal doesn't appear in any visible configuration, so make sure to keep track of which principal originally created the cluster\.
 To grant additional IAM principals the ability to interact with your cluster, edit the `aws-auth` `ConfigMap` within Kubernetes and create a Kubernetes `rolebinding` or `clusterrolebinding` with the name of a `group` that you specify in the `aws-auth` `ConfigMap`\.

-For more information about working with the ConfigMap, see [Grant access to Kubernetes APIs ](grant-k8s-access.md)\.
+For more information about working with the ConfigMap, see [Grant IAM users and roles access to KubernetesAPIs](grant-k8s-access.md)\.

 ## Amazon EKS resource\-based policies<a name="security_iam_service-with-iam-resource-based-policies"></a>